amikpatel/Machine_Learning3_Challenge/README.md

 # Machine_Learning3_Challenge
 ### How many neurons and layers did you select for your neural network model?
+For our input layer, we created a model where the number of input features equaled the number of variables in our feature DataFrame.
+In our hidden layers, we added two hidden layers with only a few neurons in each layer.
+All of our hidden layers will use the relu activation function to identify nonlinear characteristics from the input values.
+In the output layer, we used the same parameters from our basic neural network including the sigmoid activation function.

 ### Were you able to achieve the target model performance?
 What steps did you take to try and increase model performance?
+We were not able to achieve the target model performance of 75%.
+Intially we were able to achieve 72.37% target predictive accuracy, which is in line with a simple logistic regression score (71.77%).
+After doubling our epochs to our training session (100 to 200), we see no increase in accuracy, as we achieve a target predictive accuracy of 72.29%.
 ### If you were to implement a different model to solve this classification problem, which would you choose?
+As we are looking for a binary outcome (Was the money used effectively?)
+I believe using Support Vector Machines would be a better model to use.
+If we only compare binary classification problems, SVMs have an advantage over neural network and deep learning models because they are less prone to overfitting.
+Although SVMs are limited in their potential and can still miss critical features and high-dimensionality relationships that a well-trained deep learning model could find.
+However, in many straightforward binary classification problems, SVMs will outperform the basic neural network, and even deep learning models with ease.